being-souL1230/weather_app/README.md

 ## Pro Tips

-1. **Free Tier Limits:** Render's free tier gives you 750 hours per month.
-If you're not using the app, it goes into sleep mode.

-2. **Custom Domain:** You can connect your own custom domain later (e.g., myweatherapp.com)
+1. **Custom Domain:** You can connect your own custom domain later (e.g., myweatherapp.com)

-3. **Database Backups:** Don't forget to take regular backups if you have important data
+2. **Database Backups:** Don't forget to take regular backups if you have important data

-4. **Monitoring:** Regularly check the logs in your Render dashboard
+3. **Monitoring:** Regularly check the logs in your Render dashboard

-5. **Auto Updates:** Whenever you push code to GitHub, Render will automatically redeploy
+4. **Auto Updates:** Whenever you push code to GitHub, Render will automatically redeploy

 ---